-A personnel crisis occurs when an internal stakeholder of the organization is involved with an illegal or unethical scandal that impacts the company's reputation.
+A personnel crisis occurs when an internal stakeholder is involved with an illegal or unethical scandal that impacts the company's reputation.

 3. Organizational Crisis

-Organizational crises occur when a business exploits its customers to gain more profits or information.
+Organizational crises occur when a business exploits its customers to gain more profit or information.
 These situations often receive lots of media attention that's negative for the company.

 4. Technological Crisis